middlesphere/clj-terminal/README.md

  3. (t/bell) - Prints 0x7 to the terminal, which will make the terminal (emulator) ring a bell (or more likely beep).
  4. (t/text-effect) - Activates/deactivates various text effects (blink, bold, reverse,underline etc.)
  5. (t/enable-mouse-capture-mode!) - enable catch mouse events in terminal. not all terminals are support this feature.

+## Screen layer

+Screen layer is most useful interface.
+Think of Screen as "double buffering for your console".
+Screen acts as a buffer.
+You "draw" to the screen like you would normally draw directly to the terminal, but it doesn't appear to the user.
+When you're ready you tell the Screen to redraw.
+It will calculate the necessary changes and make them happen.
+This improves performance and makes it easy to avoid showing half-drawn UIs to your users.

 ## License